pavelmachek/BangleApps/apps/calendar/README.md

 - Swipe up (Bangle.js 2 only) to go to the previous year
 - Swipe down (Bangle.js 2 only) to go to the next year
 - Touch to display events for current month
-- Press the button (button 3 on Bangle.js 1) to exit
+- Press the button (button 3 on Bangle.js 1) to enter menu
 - Holidays have same color as weekends and can be edited with the 'Download'-interface, e.g. by uploading an iCalendar file.

+## Menu

+In menu, you can exit application, adjust colors, or edit holidays.

 ## Settings